Skip to content

 Mechanism of kidney injury

 Two intertwined, indirect mechanisms rather than a primary tubular or glomerular toxin.
-(1) Renally-influenced clearance: population pharmacokinetics identify creatinine clearance as a statistically significant covariate on fedratinib apparent clearance, so reduced kidney function raises drug exposure (AUC ~1.5-fold in moderate and ~1.9-fold in severe impairment), amplifying downstream toxicity unless the dose is cut.
+(1) Renally-influenced clearance: population pharmacokinetics identify creatinine clearance as a statistically significant covariate on fedratinib apparent clearance, so reduced kidney function raises drug exposure (a dedicated renal-impairment study found AUC ~1.5-fold higher in moderate and ~1.9-fold in severe impairment; population PK put the moderate increase near 37%), amplifying downstream toxicity unless the dose is cut.
 (2) GI-mediated fluid and electrolyte loss: frequent nausea, vomiting and diarrhea reduce intake and drive volume contraction with potassium and magnesium loss, which can precipitate prerenal/hemodynamic AKI.
 Serum-creatinine rises observed in trials may partly reflect this hemodynamic effect (and possibly altered tubular creatinine handling) rather than proven structural GFR loss.
 A separate, non-renal but thematically linked concern is thiamine (vitamin B1) deficiency and Wernicke encephalopathy, plausibly aggravated by the same GI losses/reduced intake — the drug's black-box warning.

 Clinical presentation